Exploring & Touring

 Lake Sambell was once the site of the Rocky Mountain Mining Company open cut sluice operation during the mid 1800s and the early 1900s.
 In the 1920s the area was created into a recreational lake and reserve for the citzens of Beechworth.
 This impressive re-development is on a major gold mine site where hydraulic sluicing severely impacted on the environment and landscape.
 This area has been attractively rejuvenated into a beautiful lake in the heart of Beechworth.

-Fletchers Dam is another popular picnic, fishing and swimming hole, a great day out for the whole family to enjoy.
+Fletchers Dam in Stanley is another popular picnic, fishing and swimming hole, a great day out for the whole family to enjoy.

 Spanning Spring Creek, Scottish masons constructed the bridge in 1875.
 Immediately upstream from the bridge is the site of the first gold discovery in Beechworth.